Ethical and responsible purchases

 GRTgaz’s commitment to small companies and disabled-friendly sectors

 GRTgaz has also made a commitment to small and medium-sized enterprises (SMEs).
-The company supports local entrepreneurship and the economic attractiveness of the territories by making more than 20% of its purchases from French SMEs in 2019.
+The company supports local entrepreneurship and the economic attractiveness of the territories by making more than 30% of its purchases made from French SMEs in 2021.

 GRTgaz also takes care not to place its service providers in situations of dependency towards itself.
 In 2019, 25 suppliers were monitored to ensure that this was not the case.